 Pumpkin Dip Recipe

 It’s fall and that means it’s pumpkin time!
 This popular and super easy Pumpkin Dip beckons for gingersnaps, apples or pears.
-Since I flock to simple, but tasty recipes, this Pumpkin Dip has remained a keeper in my go to list.
+Since I flock to simple, yet tasty recipes, this Pumpkin Dip has remained a keeper in my go to list year after year.

 I don’t recall who first told me about it but it was a friend at a party.
 Most of my favorite appetizer recipes are discovered like that.
 Usually it happens standing around at a party, dipping away (no double dipping), as the recipe is shared, scratched down on a napkin or stored away in the recesses of your mind.
 Thank goodness this Pumpkin Dip recipe didn’t get lost in my mind somewhere in and amongst all of the clutter.